Onto-Med/gfo-light/docs/README.md

 ## Situational Entity

-Situational entities include situations and situational aggregates.
+Situational entities include situations and situation aggregates.

 Situations are combinations/constellations of attributives that belong together in the context of the use case under consideration.
 Situations represent static knowledge.
 A situation can exist at a certain point in time or during a certain period of time and can be part or result of a process or another situation (e.g., a goal situation as a result of an attack in a football match).
 Situations can lead to (*leadsTo*, *resultsFrom*) or cause (*causes*, *causedBy*) further situations and processes.